For the last five years I have been working hard to relocate the labs of...MORE

 I welcome the establishment of the Independent Parliamentary Standards Authority (IPSA), as it ensures that all my expenses are approved by an independent body, out of the immediate control of MPs.

 Below is an explanation in detail, both of the office budgets and on my expenses:

 1. OFFICE Budget

-a.
-Staffing Budget The Independent Standards Parliamentary Authority give all MPs a staffing budget of £144,000 to pay for salaries, National Insurance contributions, and pension costs.
+A) Staffing Budget The Independent Standards Parliamentary Authority give all MPs a staffing budget of £144,000 to pay for salaries, National Insurance contributions, and pension costs.
 This money goes directly to employ staff.
-The money is spent on two full-time staff in Parliament and four part-time staff in Harlow.
+The money is spent on two full-time staff in Parliament and three part-time staff in Harlow.